Home Equity Loan vs. Refinance: What’s the Better Choice?

 Let’s say you lucked out with a fixed mortgage rate at 3% during the pandemic.[3]
 If you did a cash-out refinance today, you’d pay a higher rate on not just the cash-out portion of the loan, but on your outstanding mortgage amount too.

-As of this writing, Federal Reserve Economic Data (FRED) reports that the average 30-year fixed-rate mortgage in the U.S. is 6.11%.[4]
+As of this writing, Federal Reserve Economic Data (FRED) reports that the average 30-year fixed-rate mortgage in the U.S. is just over 6.5%.[4]

 If you want your equity while preserving your existing mortgage rate, a home equity loan is the better fit.